sea-kg/ctf01d/README.md

 Now we can use some commands from `ctf01d`

-For example, list of commands in default config:
+For example, list of commands in the default config:
 ```
 root@df281aedde7d:~# ctf01d teams ls
 ...